 Metro administers a single-employer defined benefit healthcare plan (the "Retiree Health Plan").
-The plan provides post-retirement health and dental care benefits for eligible retirees and their spouses under the same provisions provided to existing employees.
+The plan provides post-retirement health, dental, and supplemental insurance benefits for eligible retirees and their spouses under the same provisions provided to existing employees.
 Benefit provisions are established by the Board of Commissioners.
 The Retiree Health Plan does not issue a publically available financial report.
-Metro pays a portion of the monthly premiums for health and dental care coverage for these eligible retired plan members and their spouses in the amount of \$75, with the retiree plan members paying the remainder of the premiums.
-As of year-end, one retiree and three spouses were receiving coverage benefits.
-For the fiscal year 2017, Metro contributed \$2,656 to the plan.
-Retiree plan members contributed \$5,377 of their premium costs.
+Metro pays a portion of the monthly premiums for health, dental or supplemental insurance coverage for these eligible retired plan members and their spouses in the amount of \$75 per month, with the retiree plan members paying the remainder of the premiums.
+As of year-end, four retiree and three spouses were receiving coverage benefits.